DuniAfrika/Agroghala-frontend/README.md

 ## Presentation Materials
 ### Youtube solution video
 ### Project Development Roadmap
+Currently a farmer can do the following:
+- Registration and Login
+- View and Read Blog Posts
+- View and Rent warehouses that are pre-defined in the system
+- View commodity prices and sell a commodity

+In the future we plan to :

+-
+-

 ## How to run this project
 ### Running the frontend on your local machine
 - Clone the repository using this specific line in your CLI `git clone -b Robert_branch https://github.com/DuniAfrika/Agroghala-frontend`